 The Brian May Scholarship was established under the Will of the late Brian May, one of Australia’s greatest film composers, who passed away on April 25, 1997.
 Brian May was passionate about supporting and promoting the art of film composition in Australia.

 The Scholarship assists promising Australian film composers (ordinarily resident in Australia) to study film scoring at an overseas educational institution.
 The Trustees for the Scholarship have been given the power to choose an education programme which fulfils Brian May’s stated wishes in his Will.

-The Trust offers a scholarship to study for a two year Master of Music in Music Theory and Composition – Scoring for Film and Multimedia Degree at NYU Steinhardt in New York City.
+The Trust offers a scholarship to study for a two-year Master of Music – Music Theory and Composition: Screen Scoring Degree at NYU Steinhardt in New York City.

 It is intended that the Brian May Scholarship will be awarded every two years subject to economic conditions and demand.